-(In thousands) ntingent sideration Interest swap con (derivat ntracts
+(In thousands) ntingent sideration con rate swap tracts vatives)

-Balance as of June 30, 2018 \$ (2,575) \$

-Contingent consideration paid 993

-Change in fair value 1,207

 Balance as of June 30, 2019 \$ (375) \$

 Increase related to accounting for acquisitions (3,140)

 Contingent consideration paid 327

 Change in fair value (1,752) 600

 Balance as of June 30, 2020 \$ (4,940) \$ 600

+Contingent consideration paid 2,027

+Change in fair value (4,350) (594)

+Balance as of June 30, 2021 \$ (7,263) \$ 6

-The Company has contingent obligations to transfer cash payments and equity shares to former shareholders of acquired operations in conjunction with certain acquisitions if specified operating results and financial objectives are met over the next four fiscal years.
+The Company has contingent obligations to transfer cash payments and equity shares to former shareholders of acquired operations in conjunction with certain acquisitions if specified operating results and financial objectives are met over the next three fiscal years.
 Contingent consideration is measured quarterly at fair value, and any change in the fair value of the contingent liability is included in the consolidated statements of comprehensive income.
 The change in the current period fair value is principally attributable to a net increase in management's estimates of future earn-out payments through the remainder of the earn-out periods.

 The Company uses projected future financial results based on recent and historical data to value the anticipated future earn-out payments.
 To calculate fair value, the future earn-out payments were then discounted using Level 3 inputs.
 The Company has classified the contingent consideration as Level 3 due to the lack of relevant observable market data over fair value inputs.
 The Company believes the discount rate used to discount the earn-out payments reflects market participant assumptions.
-Changes in assumptions and operating results could have a significant impact on the earn-out amount, up to a maximum of \$10,500 through earn-out periods measured through January 2023, although there are no maximums on certain earn-out payments.
+Changes in assumptions and operating results could have a significant impact on the earn-out amount, up to a maximum of \$8,473 through earn-out periods measured through January 2023, although there are no maximums on certain earn-out payments.